tojikoumori/WA-Ghost-Notifier-And-Chatroom/README.md

 • Your incoming messages and the imported chat history will be cached and saved directly in your computer

 • You can look up specific messages in a chat with the search feature

+### Setup instructions

+### 1. Installing dependencies

+Step 1: Open the Terminal in the Right Place

+    Open the extracted wa_listener folder in Windows File Explorer.

+    Click on the address bar at the very top of the window (where it says C:\Users\...).

+    Delete everything in the bar, type cmd, and press Enter.

+    A black terminal window will pop up, already perfectly locked into your folder!

+Step 2: The Copy-Paste Commands

+Once that black window is open, just run these three commands, one at a time.

+1. Install the Node.js Background Stuff

+npm install @whiskeysockets/baileys pino systray qrcode qrcode-terminal

+2. Install the Python Visual Stuff
+This downloads the tools needed to draw the user interface:
+Bash

+pip install pywebview emoji

+If any of these commands say 'npm is not recognized' or 'pip is not recognized', it means you haven't installed Node.js or Python yet!
+Go download and install those first.

+### 2. Configure your target numbers

+In the data folder, after connecting to whatsapp scanning the qr code in the UI (launch start_silent.vbs), you will find a contacts_cache.json -- open it

+use the Find option to search for your desired contact's name/s, and note the digits before @lid

+In the same data folder, you will find a config.json, fill the template

+### 3. Ghost Assets

+Navigate to the `Ghost_Assets` folder.

+Copy the provided image file (or use a custom one) and drop it directly into your SSP ghost's directory (ghost>shell>master) to enable the visual notification sign

+### 4. (Optional) Swap the provided ringtone with a custom one

+Download a .wav and place it in the ringtone folder, and rename it to "0271"

+### 5. (Optional) Import your whole chat history (optional)

+1. Use your phone to open whatsapp, and open your target's contact chat

+2. click the three dots on the right and select Other > Export chat and choose 'with media'

+3. If you choose a different name for your contact on config.json, go edit it to match how it's saved on whatsapp.

+4. Use the import button next to the "Send" button on the UI, and wait - if you want to monitor the progress, you can do so by manually opening gui.py
+(Once done, you can now optionally change back your contact's name on config.json)